Detached Wood/Coal Boiler Projects

 - An ASTME Rated Pressurized Boiler (Wood/Coal) can interface directly.
 We do recommend that the piping sizes be same as our supply/return lines (1-1/4″ or 1-1/2″ to match).

-- Un-Pressurized (Zero Pressure) Outdoor Wood/Coal Boilers require an appropriately sized Plate-To-Plate Heat Exchanger to interface with any pressurized system.
+- Un-Pressurized (Zero Pressure) Outdoor Wood/Coal Boilers require an appropriately sized Plate-To-Plate Heat Exchanger with distribution to interface with our or any pressurized system.

 - In-line temperature switching is required to manage operation.